 In lawsuits where multiple defendants are named, it’s common for some to settle before heading to trial, avoiding additional expenses, negative publicity and a prolonged proceeding.

 If the plaintiff and defendants don’t agree to a settlement, the asbestos case will go to trial.
-When that happens, a jury delivers a verdict, which takes into account liability (whether defendant are responsible for hurting the plaintiff) and compensation.
+When that happens, a jury delivers a verdict.
+This takes into account liability and compensation.
 If jurors agree the defendant is liable, they will decide how much money the defendant should pay you.

 A Virginia jury awarded former naval shipyard worker George Parker $6.5 million in March 2016.
 The jury determined John Crane Inc. was responsible for exposing Parker to asbestos, which led to his development of mesothelioma.
-Parker worked with gasket materials containing asbestos during his time working at the Norfolk Naval Shipyard.
+Parker worked with gasket materials containing asbestos while working at the Norfolk Naval Shipyard.

 In 2016, a Los Angeles Superior Court jury awarded Philip Depoian a record-setting $18 million verdict in a mesothelioma-talcum powder lawsuit.
-Depoian, who was diagnosed with mesothelioma in May 2015, claimed he was exposed to asbestos-tainted talcum powder products used at the barber shop where his father worked.
+Depoian was diagnosed with mesothelioma in May 2015.
+He claimed he was exposed to asbestos-tainted talcum powder products used at the barber shop where his father worked.

 In what is believed to be one of the largest verdicts of its kind in U.S. history, a jury awarded $190 million to five Weitz & Luxenberg clients in July 2013.
 The jury found boiler companies Burnham and Cleaver-Brooks negligent and reckless, which caused the plaintiffs to develop mesothelioma.
 W&L made history again in 2017, when a jury awarded Marlena and Ed Robaey $75 million in the largest single asbestos verdict in New York.

-Thomas Brown Jr., who once worked in the oil fields of Mississippi, was awarded $322 million for future medical expenses, pain and suffering and punitive damages after a jury determined Union Carbide Corporation and Chevron Phillips Chemical were liable for his asbestosis.
+Thomas Brown Jr. was awarded $322 million for future medical expenses, pain and suffering and punitive damages after a jury determined Union Carbide Corporation and Chevron Phillips Chemical were liable for his asbestosis.
+Brown had worked in the oil fields of Mississippi.
 The verdict, famous for being the largest asbestos verdict in U.S. history, was overturned on appeal in 2012.

 Any time a jury issues a verdict in favor of the plaintiff, jurors consider compensatory damages — the actual economic losses of the plaintiff.
-Jurors also will consider punitive damages, which serve to set a public example, one that is supposed to deter the defendant and other companies from engaging in dangerous behavior again.
-Typically, the more egregious the jury feels the defendant behaved, the larger the punitive damages.
+Jurors also consider punitive damages, which serve to set a public example.
+The financial punishment is supposed to deter the defendant and other companies from engaging in dangerous behavior again.
+Typically, the more egregiously the jury feels the defendant behaved, the larger the punitive damages.

 Although juries often get to decide the final amounts awarded to a plaintiff, some states limit compensatory damages.
 Most states do not cap punitive damages.
 It’s not unusual in mesothelioma verdicts for awards to reach in the millions.
-In many cases, this is because asbestos companies were aware of the dangers of their products and did nothing to protect or warn workers of the associated risks.
+In many cases, this is because asbestos companies were aware of the dangers of their products but did nothing to protect or warn workers.

-Most mesothelioma attorneys work on a contingency fee basis, meaning you owe nothing if you do not receive compensation for your injuries.
+Most mesothelioma attorneys work on a contingency fee basis.
+This means you owe nothing if you do not receive compensation for your injuries.